jsis/jsconf.is/app/templates/pages/_callforspeakers.md

 # Call for Speakers

+> JSConf Iceland: Let's meet in the middle.

 We are inviting the JavaScript community to submit talks for the upcoming JSConf Iceland (Thursday and Friday, August 25th and 26th, Reykjavik).
 This Call for Presentation **closes on August 31st**.

 If you think you have something great to talk about, tell us all about it and we consider your entry.
 If you know someone who has something great to talk about, nominate them.